-- attention problems
+- attention difficulties

 - difficulty sleeping

-- a large forehead or ears with a prominent jaw
+- a large forehead or ears, with a prominent jaw

 - an elongated face